Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-19-baptisms.md

 Tears sprang up unbidden. "*Lo siento.*" she whispered back, returning the hug, realising just how lucky she really was.
 "I swear it was an accident, I do."

-"It's okay...You're lucky it was only the once.
+"It's okay...
+You're lucky it was only the once.
 The doctors reckon that plant's probably really addictive, and the Tisdales and a few of the others who were using it are apparently really suffering."
 He turned back down the hill towards the town, which seemed to have grown alarmingly justin the few days of her visit to Earth.
 "How are you feeling?"

 "It sucked." she confessed.
-"I had the shakes, I felt weak...it *hurt*."
+"I had the shakes, I felt weak... it *hurt*."

 "Weird how there's no drug on Earth that'll hook you so bad, but there is here on Cimbrean."
 Gabriel mused.